 In a hot destination, sunscreen is a must.
 But the problem with most sunscreens is that they are damaging to the reef and marine life.
 We took Tropic sun cream and I would totally recommend it.
 It’s made from natural ingredients, so it’s much kinder to the environment.
 Plus it smells great!

 I mentioned this before, and it’s definitely worthwhile taking a first aid kit, but, just take the essentials unless you’re planning on travelling somewhere really remote and with limited medical facilities.
 Plasters, bandages, painkillers and some antiseptic wipes will usually be sufficient.
 Something like this mini first aid kit is great.

-No explanation needed, useful for bus journeys, flights, toilets with bad facilities.
+Useful for bus journeys, flights, toilets with bad facilities and now more than ever with COVID-19.
 Always handy to have.

 We stocked up on Tiger Balm in Singapore and it’s a very small thing to pack that’s very handy.
 Good for aches and pains, mosquito bites, colds, and more.
 A great addition to a long-term travel-packing list.

 I’m a bit obsessed with lavender oil.
 It’s one of my favourite smells and Enrico’s mum gave me a great supply before we left!
 It has many uses; I usually dab a bit on my neck to mask the smells on horrible buses, it helps with period pain, a drop on your pillow aids sleep and it’s good as a massage oil.
 So many uses!

 I always padlock my check-in luggage when flying, and any bags that go underneath the bus on long journeys.
 Also useful for staying in hostels.